joeytwiddle/jsh/README.txt

 - Scripts to make my interactive shell easier to use

-    . dirhistorysetup.bash / .zsh       Provide `b` and `f`
+    . dirhistorysetup.bash / .zsh       Provide `b` and `f` and `dirhistory` . bashkeys / zshkeys                Ctrl-D/F/R/T/X/V/Z/B to jump and delete small/large words

-    . bashkeys / zshkeys                Ctrl-D/F/R/T/X/V/Z/B
+    cd <partial_path>   autocompletes partial matches (or displays when multiple matches) h [<pattern>]       provides fast searching of history

-- Scripts for composing shell commands, at runtime or when writing other scripts.
-All of the following read from standard in:
+- Scripts for composing shell commands, on the command-line or when writing other scripts.
+Most of the following read from standard in:

     | withalldo <cmd...>
     | foreachdo <cmd...>